KURWAss/ace/CONTRIBUTING.md

 Current priorities:

-- basic stability of the floating mode;
+- Basic stability of the floating mode;
-- multi-monitor support;
+- Multi-monitor support;

-- a configuration file for keybindings.
+Before sending a pull request for new features, please check with us that the feature is something we want to see in ace by opening an issue which has "feature request" or "enhancement" in its title.

 If you want to pick up one of these, please open an issue first so we can coordinate.